-Data source: generated from multiple sources.
+Data source: generated from multiple sources, 2022.

-Referring to our discussion, it appears that there are three fundamental differences in fiqh and KHI: first, the KHI regulation only recognizes two categories of heirs: zawilfurud and asabah.
+Referring to our discussion, it appears that there are three fundamental differences in fiqh and KHI: first, the KHI regulation only recognizes two categories of heirs: zawil funud and ashabah.
 This is because KHI adheres to a bilateral kinship system that applies to most Indonesian societies, where kinship between men and women is recognized as the beneficiary of the inheritance.
-Meanwhile, fiqh recognizes three categories of heirs: zawilfurud, zawilarhamandasabah.
-This is because the fiqh adheres to a patrilineal kinship system that applies in Arab societies, so that the recipient of inheritance is only the kinship of the male lineage, while female kinship is not entitled to inherit, which is called zawilarham.
+Meanwhile, fiqh recognizes three categories of heirs: zawil furud, zawil arham and ashabah.
+This is because the fiqh adheres to a patrilineal kinship system that applies in Arab societies, so that the recipient of inheritance is only the kinship of the male lineage, while female kinship is not entitled to inherit, which is called zawil arham.
 Second, the KHI rules accommodate the inheritance rights for the deceased offspring of the heirs to receive the inheritance in place of their deceased parents.
 The provisions of the KHI are based on the principle of "replacement heirs", while fiqh does not recognisea replacement heirs, because it adheres to the principle that "the beneficiary is an heir who lives when the heir deceased".
 Third, the KHI rules also provide inheritance rights to children and adoptive parents, when the heir does not leave a will, based on the principle of "mandatory wills".
 As for fiqh, it does not give inheritance rights to children and adoptive parents, unless it is inherited by the heir, because fiqh does not recognize the concept of mandatory will.

 These two sources of inheritance law exist in the Indonesian societies.
-Fiqh as a source of the Islamic law is an integral part of national law and its independence and status is recognized in the national law in Indonesia and is still practiced in the society.
+Figh as a source of the Islamic law is an integral part of national law and its independence and status is recognized in the national law in Indonesia and is still practiced in the society.
 In addition, regarding the social and cultural orders of the society, which shape the construction of law, can be traced in terms of urf and 'adat as one of the foundations in constructing the Islamic law.
-Urf one of the basis of the fiqh, cultural values, which is not contradicted the Islamic shari'at, as a way to interprete the Qur'an and hadith (Yahya and Rahman, 1986; Jazil, 2018).
-Next, 'adat, the other basis of fiqh, al-'adat al-mahkamah, the cultural values, which is not against the Shari'a, is also a basis for the establishment of a law that has no concrete evidence in the al-Qur'an and hadith.
+Urf one of the basis of the figh, cultural values, which is not contradicted the sharia, as a way to interprete the Qur'an and hadith (Yahya and Rahman, 1986; Jazil, 2018).
+Next, 'adat, the other basis of figh, al-'adat al-mahkamah, the cultural values, which is not against the Shari'a, is also a basis for the establishment of a law that has no concrete evidence in the al-Qur'an and hadith.
 The social and cultural order of the community is an integral part of the urf, a basis for a legal consideration both in figh and in the KHI.

-Furthermore, the difference in legal construction is a result of the traditional system of the Arab community which is different from the traditional system of the Indonesian people.
-The socioculture of the Arab community, which is generally a legacy of Jahiliyah, is partially preserved like the patrilineal kinship system, in contrast to the kinship system of Indonesian society, which mostly follows a bilateral system.
+Furthermore, the difference in legal construction is the result of the Arab community's customary system which is different from the Indonesian community's customary system.
+The socio-culture of Arab society generally adheres to a patrilineal kinship system.
+Likewise, the Indonesian people's kinship system, which mostly adheres to a bilateral system.